Royal Champagne Hotel & Spa

 You're here because

-Perched under the gold-gilt ceiling in the hotel’s recently Michelin-starred restaurant, Le Royal, you truly feel like a monarch.
+Perched under the gold-gilt ceiling in the hotel’s Michelin-starred restaurant, Le Royal, you truly feel like a monarch.
 The menu would wow any French noble, as this dish before you—beef carpaccio with Sturia Ossetra caviar, parsnip and parmesan—will attest.

 Restaurants & Bars